PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

   - Moved to Upcoming
   - Deleted
 - Shows count of CA Pool task notification with each group.
 - In CA Pool Notification dialog, provides a way to quick navigation to Group Task page at bottom of the dialog.
 Shows `GO TO GROUP TASK` button at bottom.
-If user is already on Group Task page, shows button is disable.
-On hover it shows proper message in tooltip.
+If user is already on Group Task page, shows button is disabled.
+On hover, it shows proper message in tooltip.
 - On click of button, it will redirect the user to the `Group Tasks` page where `Client Service Team` is selected as the Group and `CA Pool` as the User.